Help Build Youth Hub Christchurch

 How you can help

-The Youth Hub Trust continues to fundraise to fitout the facility, as well as for stage two which includes an apartment block with 5 apartments each with 2-3 bedrooms, a basketball courtyard, public cafe which will be used for training purposes, creativity, music, performance and events spaces, an art gallery, education and training areas and planter boxes and greenhouses on the roof.
+The Youth Hub Trust continues to fundraise to fitout Stage One of the facility, as well as to build Stage Two which includes an apartment block with 5 apartments each with 2-3 bedrooms, a cafe which will be used for training purposes, creativity, music, performance and events spaces, an art gallery, education and training areas and planter boxes and greenhouses on the roof.

 Find out more here: www.youthhubchch.org.nz